ChristopherDrum/pez/cosmocc_and_windows.md

 # Getting `cosmocc` to run on Windows

-This information is only for those wanting to do builds with Cosmopolitan.
+This is kind of diary of my investigations (struggles) with getting Windows to play nicely with Cosmopolitan build tools.
 The final executable does not require any of these shenanigans.
 On Windows, just add a `.exe` extension to the executable file name and enjoy the program.

 I didn't have any troubles running cosmocc from macOS terminal, but I've had difficulties getting it to work properly on Windows.
 This process seems to be working right now (but I'm starting to think that WSL2 installed is giving me a helping hand; paths for `bash` and `dash` report being at `usr/bin` rather than the cosmos folder)
   1. Get the `cosmos` files and point $PATH to the `\bin` folder therein.
 This includes a number of useful UNIX utilites which have been compiled into APE files and enables Windows to utilize them.
 In particular, we want `dash` but `bash` is also there and useful.